S2 7.3: Design

 The boat has a draft of 4.00 ft with the standard keel and 2.83 ft with the optional shoal draft keel.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side abeam the companionway ladder and is equipped with a single sink.
 The head is located in the bow cabin on the port side, under the "V"-berth.
 Cabin headroom is 60 in and the fresh water tank has a capacity of 15 u.s.gal.

 The design has a PHRF racing average handicap of 228 and a hull speed of 5.8 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "best features: Good space below for a 24-footer.
 Worst features: The old-fashioned keel design exposes so much wetted surface that we can't help but assume it slows her down in light air, compared with her comps."